11 Vital Tips To Make Excel Spreadsheets More Efficient

 #2 Try to Reduce Excel File Size:

-It is found that a bigger Excel file or Excel file that is having large data, consequently becomes slower, and also the file starts crashing.
-So, it is recommended to reduce Excel file size to prevent the issue and optimize the Excel file.
+It is found that a bigger Excel file or Excel file that has large data, consequently becomes slower, and also the file starts crashing.
+So, it is recommended to reduce the Excel file size to prevent the issue and optimize the Excel file.

 To do so execute some instructions:

-However, if in case your Excel file gets corrupted, damaged or start showing errors than in this cases try the MS Excel Repair tool, This is the best tool to fix any type of issues and also able to recovers entire Excel data including the charts, worksheet properties cell comments, and other important data easily.
+However, if in case your Excel file gets corrupted, damaged, or starts showing errors then in this cases try the MS Excel Repair Tool, This is the best tool to fix any type of issue and is also able to recover entire Excel data including the charts, worksheet properties cell comments, and other important data easily.

 * Free version of the product only previews recoverable data.